 Take a few minutes each day to read Christmas books to your kids.
-If necessary, enlist the help of older kids, grandparents, aunts, uncles or nieces to help.
+Enlist the help of older kids, grandparents, aunts, uncles, or nieces to help.
 Why?
-Because books bring an enchantment to Christmas like nothing else can.
+Because books bring enchantment to Christmas as nothing else can.

 And, it was hard to pick just six.
 We’ve been collecting for 40 years and counting so I wrote another blog on the best Christmas books that you can access here.

 Six Best Christmas Books